 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our opinions or reviews.
 Learn how we make money.

 Minimize your interest payments and own your home faster.

-A 15-year mortgage isn’t the most popular term because the monthly payments are much higher.
+A 15-year mortgage isn’t the most popular term because the monthly payments are higher than those of 30-year fixed loans.
 But if you can make the payments, you stand to save thousands in interest over the life of the loan.

 As you may have guessed, 15-year mortgages are paid off in 15 years — half the time as the typical 30-year mortgage.
-While it’s not the most popular option, this product is attractive for a few reasons.
+This product is attractive for a few reasons.

 The most significant selling point is lower interest rates.

 In most cases, 15-year mortgages have a fixed rate.
 Lenders are concerned with calculated risks, and the risk of someone defaulting on a loan over 30 years is far greater than 15.
 If you apply for a 15-year mortgage, expect to score a rate that’s up to one point lower than the standard interest rate.
 Since it’s a shorter term, you’ll also be paying less interest overall over the course of the loan.